The History and Philosophy of Evidence-Based Health Care

 - Learn to think more critically.
 Critical thinking is a pillar of analytic philosophy.
 You will be encouraged to question EBHC rather than accept it because it has become widely accepted.
 Our speakers have included influential critics of EBHC such as Ross Upshur, Professor Nancy Cartwright, Dr Amanda Burls and Professor Rom Harre.

 - Become a better historian of medicine.
-The tutors on the course include Dr. Jeremy Howick, Professor Mike Clarke and Professor Brian Hurwitz who will provide accounts of how EBHC arose, so the course is an invaluable case study.
+The tutors on the course include Dr. Jeremy Howick, Professor Mike Clarke and Professor Brian Hurwitz who will provide accounts of how EBHC arose.

 - Become a better writer.
 History and Philosophy of Science involves writing critical essays.
 The course involves workshops on essay writing and an online peer review process to help you develop your ideas.
 Many students have published their essays in peer reviewed journals.